Code-Institute-Submissions/visit-south-east-asia/README.md

 ## disclaimer:

-This website is for aducational purposes only
+This website is for aducational purposes only.